dkrit/home-automation/README.md

 I'm providing this source code and information, as a thanks to the many open source contributors out there from whom I have scraped information.
 I'm hoping this will be useful to someone out there with similar equipment and/or needs.
 I'm probably not the only one bought a small system at first, only to then later start over with a bigger setup.

+A note on home assistant: Since HA can run on your own server it does sound appealing.
+I haven't taken the time yet to experiment with it.
+I started with this project and had the axpert integration in place before I became aware of HA.
+I am skeptical however, that I will achieve a like-for-like substitute for all of the automations I currently have in place here.
+In HA, can different devices being present on the app, influence each other's decisions and automations?
+I also care not that much, to have the ability to press buttons on my phone that effects changes to my system for day-to-day needs.
+Everything that can be automatic, should be.

 ## Installation #1

 ```